duneroadrunner/SaferCPlusPlus/index.md

 ### Registered pointers

-"Registered" pointers are intended to behave just like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
+"Registered" pointers are intended to behave much like native C++ pointers, except that their value is (automatically) set to nullptr when the target object is destroyed.
 And by default they will throw an exception upon any attempt to dereference a nullptr.
 Because they don't take ownership like some other smart pointers, they can point to objects allocated on the stack as well as the heap.
 Safe, flexible pointers like these can be handy in situations that are not amenable to the confining restrictions of the lifetime checker.
 They may be particularly useful when updating legacy code (to be safer).
 And they can be explicitly cast to the corresponding native pointer when needed.

 Two types of registered pointers are provided - [`TRegisteredPointer<>`](#tregisteredpointer) and [`TCRegisteredPointer<>`](#tcregisteredpointer).
-Currently they are essentially equivalent, but it is intended that in the future `TRegisteredPointer<>` will be optimized for better average performance, while `TCRegisteredPointer<>` will be optimized for better "worst-case" performance.
+They are functionally equivalent, but `TRegisteredPointer<>` is optimized for better average performance, while `TCRegisteredPointer<>` is a little more optimized for better "worst-case" performance.
+(Specifically, the operation of retargeting (or "detargeting") a `TRegisteredPointer<>` in the worst case is *O(n)*, where *n* is the number of other pointers targeting the same original target object.
+With `TCRegisteredPointer<>` it's always *O(1)*.)

 Note that these registered pointers cannot target some types that cannot act as base classes.
 The primitive types like int, bool, etc. cannot act as base classes.
 The library provides safer [substitutes](#primitives) for `int`, `bool` and `size_t` that can act as base classes.
 Also note that these registered pointers are not thread safe.
 When you need to share objects between asynchronous threads, you can use the [safe sharing data types](#asynchronously-shared-objects) in this library.